-is increase rapidly when load are applied [6] and it is importance for mechanical designer in material selection.
-The tensile mechanical properties of PMMA at various strain rate has been investigated by Wu et al., [7] and found that with increasing the strain rate, the yield strength of the materials increase [7].
+selection.
+The tensile mechanical properties of PMMA at various strain rate has been investigated by Wu et al., [7] and found that with increasing the strain rate, the yield strength of the materials increase.
 Besides that, design process can be complicated with other factors such temperature and time factors.
 Temperature is the main weakness of the yield strength of metals and alloys due to their sensitivity.
-From Lin et al., [2] research, he concluded that yield strength is dominated by temperature dependent modulus and melting point [8].
+From Li et al., [8] research, he concluded that yield strength are dominated by temperature dependent modulus and melting point.
 This brought a high demand to understand the yield behaviour of metals at different temperatures.
 Much researchers has been studies phenomenological and physical based models in characterizing yield behaviour [9] and the strain-rate effects and temperature effects have not been well studied experimentally.
 Therefore, this work is conducted to examine the mechanical behaviour of Aluminium alloys (AA6061) at different strain rate and temperature.
 The results from these work thus give perception of mechanical behaviour on effect of temperature and strain rate [10,11].
 This lead a good knowledge of the behaviour of aluminium alloy include yield and ultimate tensile strength.